JesseTNRoberts/SP25-CSC4220/syllabus.md

 Please refer to [Grading Scheme](#grading-scheme) for a comprehensive grade breakdown.

+### Participation

+Participation grades are 1 or 0 for each lecture.
+A score of 1 is earned by attending lecture and taking part in the slido interactive questions.

 ### Homework and Projects

 **Homeworks** are week-long assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture. **Projects** are 2-week assignments (with a weekly checkpoint) that synthesize multiple topics.